TJLTM/RVent-Energy-Sentinel/README.md

 # RVent-Energy-Sentinel

 Need a custom thing to monitor the low voltage stuff in an RV.
-This is make sure I don't Rip & Tear through stored energy
+This is to make sure I don't Rip & Tear through stored energy

 Current requirements
 1. Monitor the voltage on 3-4 Banks of batteries